-Enforcement powers for Traditional Owners to protect their own cultural heritage
+Enforcement powers for Traditional Owners to protect our own cultural heritage

-Under the Cultural Heritage Acts there was little to no ability to stop this recent destruction of cultural heritage, leaving the Traditional Owners reliant on the government to protect their cultural heritage.
+Under the Cultural Heritage Acts we had little to no ability to stop this recent destruction of our cultural heritage, leaving us reliant on the government to protect our cultural heritage.

 This is due to the broad defences available to Bravus under the Acts, and the high risk of adverse costs orders in seeking an injunction.
-Your Government has subsequently refused to investigate whether the actions destroying cultural heritage were legal, taking only the word of Bravus as to the legality of the destruction.
+The Queensland Government has subsequently refused to investigate whether the actions destroying our cultural heritage were legal, taking only the word of Bravus as to the legality of the destruction.

-In October 2021, it was clear that Wangan and Jagalingou cultural heritage located on the Carmichael coal mine site was being destroyed.
-The Minister for Aboriginal and Torres Strait Islander Partnerships was written to, requesting he exercise his power under section 32 of the Cultural Heritage Act to issue a stop order to Bravus and prevent the carrying out of excavation works which were threatening cultural heritage.
-It was also requested that he investigate whether this activity was in breach of the Cultural Heritage Acts.
+In October 2021, we became concerned that Wangan and Jagalingou cultural heritage located on the Carmichael coal mine site was being destroyed.
+We wrote to the Minister for Aboriginal and Torres Strait Islander Partnerships requesting he exercise his power under section 32 of the Cultural Heritage Act to issue a stop order to Bravus and prevent the carrying out of excavation works which were threatening our cultural heritage.
+We also requested that he investigate whether this activity was in breach of the Cultural Heritage Acts.

-Despite the concerns, a decision was made not to issue a stop order and not to investigate the allegations of offences under the Cultural Heritage Acts.
+Despite our concerns, a decision was made not to issue a stop order and not to investigate the allegations of offences under the Cultural Heritage Acts.
 Because of this, Bravus have been allowed to proceed with excavation works, potentially harming or destroying cultural heritage in the process.

-Not only did the State fail to act to protect cultural heritage from harm, but the Traditional Owners were also prevented from seeking an injunction to stop the excavation because of the high costs of legal action.
+Not only did the State fail to act to protect our cultural heritage from harm, but we were also prevented from seeking an injunction to stop the excavation because of the high costs of legal action.

-We need greater powers for Aboriginal and Torres Strait Islander People to prevent or seek redress for illegal impacts to their cultural heritage without high risks of adverse costs orders.
+We need greater powers for Aboriginal and Torres Strait Islander People to prevent or seek redress for illegal impacts to our cultural heritage without high risks of adverse costs orders.
 The State should also provide financial assistance to Traditional Owners seeking to protect their cultural heritage under the law.